esmeccy/iris/product.md

-# Product Concept: A Code Inspector for Designers (working title TBD)
+# Iris — Product Concept: A Code Inspector for Designers

+> Name: **Iris** (the eye's aperture; also the rainbow goddess — fitting for a tool that manages color tokens). npm package: `vite-plugin-iris`.
+Hotkey ⌥+I, keycap entry button "I" — name, hotkey, and entry point form one system.

 > An inspector that lives inside your own running app, translating every pixel on screen back to the facts in your codebase: which component, which styles, which token, defined where.
 Built for designers and front-end developers who are stepping into code and building products with AI.